What is a life organizer app?

 This is why it is referred to as Milanote and Notion combined, but it makes it great for those who want to create a life organizer and use the features like tabs to separate them out and plan with each canvas.

 Great for visual thinkers.
 Good blend between Notion and Milanote.
 Use the task lists to help see what's coming up.
 Has abilities like spreadsheets and boards for planning & tracking.
 Extensive set of templates for saving time designing your layout.
 Not as attractive as other productivity tools.
-Can be hard to learn and adopt to.
-75 per user, per account to unlock features.
+Can be hard to learn and adopt to. $7.50 per user, per month to unlock features.

 The premium includes premium templates too. xTiles is friendly and great for life organization.
 Splitting up your plans into tabs, using the templates to help save time and building on your ideas visually will make it your home for goals, spreadsheets, timelines and much more.